Upper and lower blepharoplasty

 Frogner House Apartments, Bygdøy Allé 53.

-(We have an agreement with Frogner House Apartments, inform about us when booking a room).
+(We have an agreement with Frogner House Apartments, please inform us when booking a room).

 Ask for guidance and advice

-We can provide the best advice face-to-face.
-We will guide you to the optimal solution for your needs.
+We can give you the best advice face to face.
+We will guide you to the best solution for you.

-The responsible physician is Dr .
-Amin Kalaaji, senior consultant dr.med, specialist in plastic surgery and head of clinic at Oslo Plastic Surgery, and head of the Norwegian Society for Aesthetic Plastic Surgery (NFEP) 2018-2020.
+The doctor in charge is Dr. Amin Kalaaji, senior consultant dr.med, specialist in plastic surgery and head of the clinic at Oslo Plastikkirurgi, and head of the Norwegian Society for Aesthetic Plastic Surgery (NFEP) 2018-2020.

 Dr. Kalaaji holds many positions and gives lectures and training around the world.
 This benefits all our patients as he is always up to date on the latest and most advanced treatments and surgical techniques.

-Patient safety, high quality and individual treatment are always our top priorities at Oslo Plastic Surgery.
+Patient safety, high quality and individual treatment are always our top priorities at Oslo Plastikkirurgi.

 FAQ - Frequently asked questions

-Oslo Plastic Surgery answers frequently asked questions here, and we hope this will provide you with good information.
-We want to be helpful in the process before an operation.
+Oslo Plastic Surgery answers frequently asked questions here, and we hope this provides you with good information.
+We want to be helpful in the process before a surgery.
 If you have any further questions, just write or call us.

-Those who have heavy eyelids and bags under the eyes.
+Those with heavy eyelids and bags under the eyes.

 All patients must undergo a consultation before surgery.
-The consultation is conducted by our experienced plastic surgeon, who will ask you questions about your medical status; previous or current illnesses, previous operations, use of medication, etc. An examination will then be carried out and the surgeon will consider a possible operation.
+The consultation is conducted by our experienced plastic surgeon who will ask you questions about your medical status; previous or current illnesses, previous surgeries, use of medication and the like.
+An examination will then be carried out, and the surgeon will consider a possible surgery.

-If you are suitable for surgery, you will receive information about the surgery itself, precautions for the time before and after the procedure, and you will get answers to your questions.
+If you are suitable for surgery, you will receive information about the operation itself, precautions for the time before and after the procedure, and you will get answers to your questions.

-For patients with long travel distances, we offer consultations by telephone and/or video consultation.
-We will then send you a health information form to be completed and returned to us before the consultation.
+For patients with long travel distances, we offer consultations via telephone and/or video consultation.
+We will then send you a health information form in advance, which must be completed and returned to us before the consultation.
 You also send us some photos.

-Should surgery be required, the surgeon will conduct a thorough assessment the day before the planned surgery.
+If a surgery is required, the surgeon will carry out a thorough assessment the day before the planned operation.

-You must be healthy on the day of surgery.
-If you are in doubt whether you have a cold or similar, please contact us.
-The operation is not performed when you have flu and/or fever or cough or other infection.
+You must be healthy on the day of the operation.
+If you have any doubts about whether you have a cold or similar, please contact us.
+The operation will not be performed if you have flu and/or fever or a cough or other infection.
 Before the operation, you will receive a prescription for antibiotics, painkillers and Hibiscrub solution 40 mg/ml, which you can buy at the pharmacy.

 We can also offer a preliminary examination with a 3D imaging system.
-We take pictures of your body and can use image simulation to show you what an expected result will look like.
+In this case, we take pictures of your body and can use image simulation to show you what an expected result will look like.

-If correction is necessary due to complications or unsatisfactory results, this is done free of charge within one year, provided there is a medical indication and a clear potential for improvement.
+If correction is necessary due to complications or unsatisfactory results, this will be done free of charge within one year, provided there is a medical indication and a clear potential for improvement.
 This is our one-year guarantee agreement.